jLevere/J1939-Utils/README.md

 #### Notes:
-I like candump format for logs and messages therefor most of these utilites use it in some form. candump is roughly as follows:
+I like the candump format for logs and messages therefor most of these utils use it in some form.
+Candump is roughly as follows:

 (timestamp as float) channel can_id#data